ciocapiat02/pandoc.nvim/README.md

 css: my-theme.css
 ```

-this header will create a slides html file with reveal.js with a custom css theme
+this header will create a slides html file with reveal.js and a custom css theme

 ## Roadmap
 - make it configurable: